 Population gets multiplied with GDP per capita to equal total global GDP, or Gross World Product.
 Increases in this variable accelerate the exponential growth of GDP, arguably the most important driver of future carbon dioxide emissions.

 Watch all the sources of energy change as you change economic growth.

+As you increase the economic damage caused by climate change, notice how this reduces the emissions, but cannot halt the temperature increase even under extreme assumptions where the worlds’ GDP plummets.

 Potential Co-Benefits of Lower Growth